ken-power/SelfDrivingCarND-Capstone/README.md

 ## Control and Planning

-* Waypoints should be published to `/final_waypoints` to plan the vehicle’s path around the track.
+* Waypoints are published to `/final_waypoints` to plan the vehicle’s path around the track.
 * No unnecessary moves (excessive lane changes, unnecessary turning, unprompted stops) should occur.
 * **Acceleration** does not exceed `10 m/s^2`.
 * **jerk** does not exceed `10 m/s^3`.